tiyd-rails-2015-01/battleship_objects/README.md

         * Does shot sink ship
           * if yes You sank my battleship
             * are there ships left
-              * if yes player 2 turn
+              * if yes player 1 turn
+                * End of round return to top of loop
               * if no game over

- * End of round
-hello
+### Game over
+ * Computer prints congratulations text